Pressure on to end draft exemption for Israel's ultra-Orthodox

 "Haredi power has not yet reached its peak," said Landau, the editor.
 "The results of the Haredi baby boom will be felt in future elections.
 This is the last moment you can contemplate a government without Haredim."

-Hiddush's Ilan said Israel had to stop subsidizing the Haredim's mass opt-out of the military and productive work.
+Hiddush's Ilan said Israel had to stop subsidising the Haredim's mass opt-out of the military and productive work.

 "This is what we need to save the Israeli economy," he said.
 "If we don't do it, we are walking into a catastrophe with open eyes."